veraloes/android-recruitment-test/README.md

-# Snowdog Android Recruitment test
+# Snowdog Android Recruitment Task

-### We are glad that you've joined SNOW.DOG recruitment process.
-Below is task for you, good luck!
+### I am glad that I've joined SNOW.DOG recruitment process.
+Below is task for me, good luck!

-1. Fork this repo to your github.
+1. ~Fork this repo to your github.~
-2. The repository contains app resources: icons, color palette, layouts, fragments and activities.
+2. ~The repository contains app resources: icons, color palette, layouts, fragments and activities.
 You can use whatever library, design patterns and dependency injection you want.
-You can add and modify all the things you want, just show us that you know Android :)
+You can add and modify all the things you want, just show us that you know Android :) ~
 3. Your task is to create an app on top of this project:
 	1. Your main goal is to provide data
     	* download items from [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com):